SnehaGupta-26/Warehouse-inventory-Tracker-jit/WarehouseInventory/README.md

 - `FileStorage.java` — Saves/loads inventory to a text file (`inventory.txt`).
 - `Main.java` — Example usage & driver program.

+  ## Concepts Used
+- *Object-Oriented Programming (OOP):* Classes, Encapsulation, and Abstraction.
+- *Collections Framework:* HashMap for fast lookup and data management.
+- *File Handling:* Read/write operations for inventory data.
+- *Interfaces & Observer Pattern:* Used for alert notifications.

 ## How to compile & run (Command Line)
 1. Open a terminal and navigate to the `src` folder:
    ```bash